apache/sis-site/content/howto/custom_crs.md

 # Java code

-The application needs to load the CRS definitions file in a Java code like below (see the [Javadoc][WKTDictionary] for more information).
+A Java application can load CRS definitions from above file like below (see the [Javadoc][WKTDictionary] for more information).
-Replace "MyOrg" by the chosen authority name and "MyCRS.txt" by the text file containing CRS definitions in WKT format:
+Replace `"MyOrg"` by the chosen authority name and `"MyRegistry.txt"` by the filename of the text file containing CRS definitions in WKT format:

 ```java
 package org.myorg;